ReinerBforartists/pcf_rebirth/readme.md

 # PCF Rebirth

-**PCF Rebirth** is a pattern controlled filter inspired by the PCF from Rebirth 338.
+**PCF Rebirth** is a pattern controlled filter inspired by the Pattern Controlled Filter (PCF) from Propellerhead ReBirth 338.
 It combines a highly flexible 16-step sequencer with sophisticated filter emulations to create evolving, rhythmic textures.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)